nutso/twitter/README.md

 * Scrapy
 * BeautifulSoup4

-Usage:
+Usage: change to the user_history directory and run:

-change to the user_history directory scrapy crawl user_history_spider -o scraped_data.json -a handle=BarackObama
+scrapy crawl user_history_spider -o scraped_data.json -a handle=BarackObama

-replace "BarackObama" with the Twitter user handle of interest
+(replace "BarackObama" with the Twitter user handle of interest)